KeikoShimizu/APIHub/packages/example/README.md

         ......

-This is the object for English option in `en.js`.
-Each language file has same key and different properties displayed in different languages.
+This is the object for the English option in `en.js`.
+Each language file has the same key and different properties displayed in different languages.
 After adding the new language object to "en.js", copy the object key you created for the landing page and paste it into "fr.js" and "es.js" and enter the respective language in the property.

 ```js